UsefulEngines/eks-refarch-cloudformation/README.md

 ## EKS Reference Architecture CloudFormation

-An Automated solution which builds EKS Cluster and joins Amazon EKS worker nodes with the control plane to deploy containerized microservices with AWS CloudFormation.
+An Automated solution which builds Amazon EKS Cluster and joins Amazon EKS worker nodes with the control plane to deploy containerized microservices with AWS CloudFormation.

 ## Overview